-The Wayfayrer meals are pre-cooked meals in a bag that you can simply re-heat by boiling in the bag.
+The Wayfayrer meals are pre-cooked in a bag that you can reheat by boiling in the bag.

 We've tried a few different 'meal-in-a-bag' makes over the years, but surprisingly, not tried the popular Vango Wayfayrer meals yet.

-Fortunately, for our recent backpacking adventure, Vango had sent us a few over to try, so here’s what we thought of them.
+Fortunately, Vango sent us a few over to try for our recent backpacking adventure, so here's what we thought of them.

 Wayfayrer Meal Review